expenture/Expense/README.md

 #### Account Management

+All the transactions (the log of expense or income) are filed under accounts.
 A default cash account with the name "default" and type "cash" will be created with the new user ([spec](https://github.com/Neson/Expense/blob/master/spec/models/user_spec.rb)) and set as the default account ([spec](https://github.com/Neson/Expense/blob/master/spec/models/user_spec.rb)).
 Default accounts cannot be deleted ([spec](https://github.com/Neson/Expense/blob/master/spec/models/account_spec.rb)).
 Operations for managing the user's accounts are listed below:

 ##### Getting The List of Accounts